 Years ago, before I had known much about Rene Guenon and Tradition, I read Coomaraswamy’s book Buddha and the Gospel of Buddhism.
 Published it 1916, it was before Coomaraswamy’s encounter with Guenon.
 Nevertheless, it foreshadowed a Traditional outlook, since Coomaraswamy took pains to point out the correspondences between Buddhism and both Hinduism and Christian mysticism.
 Oddly enough, and it struck me so at the time, Coomaraswamy also related it to the ideas of the poets Friedrich Nietzsche, Walt Whitman, and William Blake.
 Since they were three of my favorite poets, I did consider that a plus.

 While the author of the introduction (written much later) is perplexed at the mention of Nietzsche, it would be better to explore what Coomaraswamy sees in him, whether he sees something deeper in Nietzsche or is simply off track.
-That author also objects to Coomaraswamy’s use of the word “Aryan”, although it was perfectly natural at the time.
+That author also objects to Coomaraswamy’s use of the word “Aryan”, although it was perfectly natural at the time the book was written.
 It does point out how arbitrary prejudices prevent us from seeing something purely.
 For example, I used to be prejudiced against the middle ages.
 A Jewish woman, who sometimes led the meditations in our Buddhism study group, had a PhD in Medieval History and convinced me it was much more that a long period of intellectual darkness.

 A few years later Coomaraswamy published an essay on the “Cosmopolitan View of Nietzsche”, in which he explains the religion of Idealistic Individualism, which he calls the religion of modern Europe.
 He sees Nietzsche as a poet, not a philosopher, and a mystic, speaking in the same voice as Blake and Whitman.
 Coomaraswamy explains his hermeneutic principle: